AwesomeAley/ObsidianNotes/Cybersecurity Notes/Interviewing Prep.md

 EDD (Enhanced Due Diligence) - Due diligence financial institutions must undertake to assess high-risk customers and activities that pose a risk of money laundering and fraudulent activities.

+CFT (Countering Financial Terrorism) - Regulatory measures, policies, and procedures that financial institutions must follow to protect, detect, and report financial activities that could support terrorism.

 Financial institutions are also required to keep detailed records of all transactions for a specific period of time.
 Transactions must also be monitored to help detect illicit and fraudulent activities.
 Organizations must also ensure that they are not conducting business with sanctioned entities.